 Important Information About The Federal Family And Medical Leave Act

-The federal Family and Medical Leave Act (FMLA), 29 U.S.C. §§ 2601, et.seq., (which is substantially similar to California’s CFRA Leave), now includes The 2008 National Defense Authorization Act Amendments to the FMLA, which became effective on Jan.
+The Family and Medical Leave Act (FMLA), 29 U.S.C. §§ 2601, et.seq., (which is substantially similar to California’s CFRA Leave), now includes The 2008 National Defense Authorization Act Amendments to the FMLA, which became effective on Jan.
 16, 2009.
 FMLA has various notice, posting, recordkeeping, duration of leave, employment status protection and reinstatement requirements that employers subject to this law must satisfy.
-Please contact CE Smith Labor Law to determine whether your company is required to comply with FMLA, or to discuss the nature and extent of the compliance that is required.
+Mr. Smith is available to help you determine whether your company is required to comply with FMLA, or to discuss the nature and extent of the compliance that is required.

 Amendments To The Family And Medical Leave Act

-1).
-Military Exigency Leave: Up to 12 weeks of qualifying exigency leave to covered family members of military retirees and reservists called to active duty in support of a “contingency operation,” and 2).
-Wounded Warrior Care Leave: Up to six months of leave for family members caring for military veterans injured while on active duty in the US Armed Forces.
+- Military Exigency Leave: Up to 12 weeks of qualifying exigency leave to covered family members of military retirees and reservists called to active duty in support of a “contingency operation”

 Complying With California’s Leave Laws